tanderson2201/tanderson2201.github.io/_posts/2024-10-08-Vehicle API Hacking.md

 ####  Vehicle Hacking
 {: data-toc-skip='' .mt-4 }

-Vehicle manufactures innovations to keep up with the technology trends maybe its biggest downfall.
+Vehicle manufactures innovations to keep up with technology trends maybe its biggest downfall.
 Technologies such as remote lock/unlock, engine stop/start and autonomous-low speed driving is becoming a more frequent accessory across manufactures.
 The actions are normally controller by smartphone application that communicated with the manufactures back-end server and to the vehicle.
 These applications require an internet connection so that it can communicate with manufactures back-end (this would verify the users account, subscriptions and actions) if the verification is successful it will then communicate with the vehicle typically using HTTP-based API to execute actions on the vehicle.

 ![Desktop View](/assets/images/pages/vehicle_api_hacking/manufactures_connections_transparent.png){: width="700" height="400" }